ELITR/SLTev/README.md

 #### Notes
-1. *.asrt and *.slt files have timestamps and, *.mt and *.asr do not have.
+1. *.asrt and *.slt files have timestamps and, *.mt and *.asr do not have them.
-2. For using ``MTeval``, ``SLTeval``, ``ASReval`` commands, you do not need to follow naming templates.
+2. For using ``MTeval``, ``SLTeval``, ``ASReval`` commands, you do not need to follow naming templates, it is the ``-f`` parameter that specifies the use of the file.
-3. You can evaluate several hypotheses at the same time.
+3. You can evaluate several hypotheses at once.
 For example, suppose you have two ASR systems for a resource file.
 You can perform the evaluation as follows:
 ```
 ASReval -i system1.asr system2.asr data.source -f asr asr source
 ```